ambray/ASM-Course/asm_slides/introduction_section_1.rst

 ======================

 * What is Assembly?
-	+ A set of "instructions" (human-friendly) that map to "opcodes" (processor-friendly)
+	+ Provides "instructions" (human-friendly) that map to "opcodes" (processor-friendly)
 	+ Typically very hardware-specific
 * Why use assembly?
-	+ Sometimes (now much more rarely) for performance
+	+ Performance
-	+ Often to utilize otherwise unexposed hardware features
+	+ Utilize otherwise unexposed hardware features
 	+ Some operations can't easily be expressed in higher level languages (such as C)

 .. note::

-	Collection of mnemonics that translate into instructions the CPU can execute.
-Assembly still has a variety of uses, from debugging and reverse engineering, to accessing instructions not exposed via C (such as hardware virtualization).
+	Performance is now much less often a reason to use assembly than it was in the past (as compilers have steadily improved, and more features exposed via intrinsics).

 ----